Culper Ring: Initial formation: Tallmadge and Brewster

-In August, 1778, Washington accepted an offer from Lieutenant Caleb Brewster, based at Norwalk, Connecticut, to provide intelligence.
-His first report included details on the condition of British warships prior to the Battle of Rhode Island, and the dispatching of several regiments to Newport, Rhode Island.
+In August 1778, Washington accepted an offer from Lieutenant Caleb Brewster, based at Norwalk, Connecticut, to provide intelligence.
+His first report included details on the condition of British warships before the Battle of Rhode Island, and the dispatching of several regiments to Newport, Rhode Island.

 Washington asked General Charles Scott to handle Brewster and find additional agents, assisted by Tallmadge.
 Scott delegated most of the work to Tallmadge, and Washington asked him to recruit reliable intelligence agents in New York City.
 As a contact for Brewster, Tallmadge recommended a mutual childhood friend, Abraham Woodhull of Setauket on Long Island.
 Washington may have suggested the alias "Samuel Culper" after Culpeper County, Virginia, where he had worked as a surveyor in his youth.

 Tallmadge and Scott had different approaches.
-Scott preferred single-mission agents, who returned to base after each completion, Tallmadge favored embedding agents and establishing a secure line of communication.
+Scott preferred single-mission agents, who returned to base after each completion; Tallmadge favored embedding agents and establishing a secure line of communication.
 Since Scott lost three out of five agents sent into New York City in early September, Washington decided that Tallmadge's method should be used.
 He opened discussions on setting up an embedded network with Woodhull and Brewster.
 Scott resigned on October 29, and Tallmadge replaced him as intelligence chief.